Hosting and bandwidth provided by MacAce.net.

 If you are not sure which iPad you have, see EveryiPad.com's iPad Identification section.

-Do all the iPad models have a camera?
-What are the differences between the cameras on each iPad?
+Do all the regular iPad models have a camera?
+How many megapixels is each?

 The original iPad models -- the iPad (Wi-Fi) and iPad (Wi-Fi/3G/A-GPS) -- do not have any kind of camera -- still, video, or webcam, and as a result do not support video conferencing.